AdobeDocs/experience-manager-cloud-service.en/help/operations/indexing.md

 Index definitions are now marked as custom and versioned:

-* The index definition itself (for example `/oak:index/ntBaseLucene-custom-1`)  which is MUTABLE content
+* The index definition itself (for example `/oak:index/ntBaseLucene-custom-1`)

-Therefore, in order to deploy an index, the index definition (`/oak:index/definitionname`) should be delivered via the **mutable package**, typically `ui.content` via Git and the Cloud Manager deployment process.
+Therefore, in order to deploy an index, the index definition (`/oak:index/definitionname`) needs to be delivered via `ui.apps` via Git and the Cloud Manager deployment process.

 Once the new index definition is added, the new application needs to be deployed via Cloud Manager.
 Upon deployment two jobs are started, responsible for adding (and merging if needed) the index definitions to MongoDB and Azure Segment Store for author and publish, respectively.
 The underlying repositories are being reindexed with the new index definitions, before the Blue-Green switch is taking place.